depscloud/deps.cloud/content/en/blog/2020-07-03-user-facing-grpc-services.md

 ## Connecting a client application

-If you're forcing SSL, you want to make sure your clients are passing along SSL credentials.
+If you force SSL, you want to make sure clients pass along SSL credentials.
-When using a service like [LetsEncrypt](https://letsencrypt.org/), you shouldn't need to pass in any certificates.
+When using [LetsEncrypt](https://letsencrypt.org/), you shouldn't need to pass in any certificates.
-Simply instantiate an empty SSL credential.
+Simply instantiate empty SSL credentials.

-Here's an example using the Go client.
+Here's an example using Go.

 ```go
 package main